meanbee/magecert/basics.md

 ```

-Therefore the class naming convention for most Magento classes is:
+The class naming convention for most Magento classes is:

 `{Namespace}_{Module name}_{Object type}_{Object name}`

 <h3 id="conflict-resolution">Module Conflict Resolution</h3>

-Magento modules can conflict in three different ways:
+Conflicts can arise in three ways:

 - Configuration conflicts
 	- Two modules could be extending the same class or making configuration changes in the same areas.
-You can force one to take precedence over the other with a `<depends>` dependency tag in the module declaration, forcing on module to always be loaded before the other.
+You can specify precedence explicity with a `<depends>` dependency tag in the module declaration; forcing one module to always be loaded before the other.

 - Rewrite conflicts
 	- Magento models and blocks can only be rewritten once in `config.xml`.
-If a module is rewriting a model that has already been rewritten, the first rewrite will be eliminated.
-This can be resolved by extending the first rewrite within the second one to make sure the changes are still being applied.
+But we can sequence rewrites (ensuring that both changes are applied) by extending the first rewrite within the second.

 - Theme conflicts
-	- Modules can make changes to the layout, moving, removing and replacing blocks or changing their templates.
-Investigate the templates and module configuration to find the cause of the conflict.
+	- Changing the layout (moving, removing and replacing blocks, or changing their templates) can introduce conflicts if other modules are expecting a particular structure.
+Investigate the templates and module configuration to locate the causes and resolve them.

 ## Magento Configuration